hackclub/newsletter/2022-09-september/README.md

 My club in Singapore meets Monday’s during lunch, and in October we’ll be doing -- @sam what will y'all be doing?

-You can build your own website for your club.
+To prepare for the new school year, clubs have been busy shipping new websites to pitch their club to prospective members.
 Here are a couple of my favourites:

 <img width="600" alt="Screenshot 2022-09-24 at 10 25 19 PM" src="https://user-images.githubusercontent.com/39828164/192103277-2bea558a-186d-4340-bf6b-cecf7d5419a5.png">